biniona/developer-code-test/README.md

 ### Solution:

 My solution to part 2 can be found in the part2 directory.
 My solution uses JQuery to assist in generating the interface.
 Interface is generated in part2/js/displayDBinfo.js, and is styled in part2/css/art-view.css.
 The result can be seen at the following url https://biniona.github.io/developer-code-test/part2/index.html.
+The solution works well on mobile as well so check it out on a phone if you are interested.

 ### Assignment: